grodno/grodno.github.io/lib/armatura/readme.md

  - reactive and functional oriented
  - non-obtrusive, platform-independent
  - easy to learn and get started.
- - well-suited to develop wide range of applications
+ - born-for-dom, also well-suited to develop wide range of modular component-based applications.

 ## Audience

-- Newbie, amateurs, students - to dig into easy and fast.
+- Newbie, amateurs, students - to dig into IT world easy and fast.
 - Professional developers, start-upers - to adopt, simplify and unify their creatures using one single declarative language.

 # Glossary

-`Program` it is formal presciption given to some runtime engine to perform some data trasformation tasks on some input data, correlated over the time in given context.
+`Program` it is formal presciption
+ - given to some runtime engine
+ - to perform some trasformation tasks
+ - on some input data,
+ - correlated over the time
+ - in given context.

-`Object-oriented programming` - an approach to creation of programs, that relies on concept of composable black-boxed components interacting with each others.
+`Object-oriented programming` - an approach to creation of programs, that relies on concept of _composable black-boxed components interacting with each others_.

-`Component` is a separate program entity(instance), that
+`Component` is a separate *runtime* entity(instance), that
-  - _continuous_: has life-time phases and events over the time: from creation, initalization, update to destroy
+  - _continuous_: has life-time phases over the time - such as creation, initalization, update, render, destroy.
-  - _stateful_: behave depending on its current private state
+  - _stateful_: behaves depending on its own current state
-  - _reliable_: communicate with others as defined per its public interface
+  - _reliable_: communicates with others as defined per its public interface
-  - _composable_: can be composed with others.
+  - _composable_: can be composed with others - contain and be contained.

-`Class` is a programmatic description of components instances that are the same in its type and behavior.
+`Class` is a *design-time* programmatic definition of type and behavior, that can be used by runtime to instantiate such components.

 `Property` of key/value pair, that exclusively owned by some component instance - only the owner can address his property by its key and has read/write access to its value.

 `State` is a set of component properties, that can be initialized and changed over the time.
 State is usually black-boxed, but some props can be published for read/write from ouside.

-`Behavior` is a specification of certain limitations and rules, that restricts both own state mutation and reaction on public methods invocations based on its current state, input messages and context.
+`Behavior` is a specification, that certainly defines both own state mutation and reaction on external impact depending on on its current state or context.

-`Interface` is set of methods names, including its signatures and expected results, that can be appied to given component from outside.
+`Interface` is *design-time* programmatic definition of set of methods names with its signatures, that are applicable to given component from outside.

-`Type` is set of limitations on property keys and possible values can be assigned to props of component.
+`Type` is a specification, that defined set of keys and possible values can form component state.

-`Composition` is a parent-child many to-one relationship between Components.
+`Composition` is a parent-child and owner-content relations between Components.
 Composition strongly affects life-time and scope of components that they can interact with.

 `Template` is a text of formal language, that allows describe component composition and property bindig in a declarative way - focused on `what we want instead of how to do`

-`Property binding` is a dependency made on given component property,that enforces runtime to instantly update the property value with result of some expression on current state.
+`Property binding` is a dependency made on given component property,that enforces instant updates of the property value with result of some expression on current state.

 - `Property propagation` is kind of one-way binding that pass property values unchanged from container component to its content.

 `Hook` is method to be called at some specific event happens in component life-time.

 # Get Started and Launch